kinopio-club/kinopio-help/api/index.md

 # Authentication

-Kinopio uses simple token-based authentication using your user `apiKey`.
+Kinopio uses token-based authentication using your user `apiKey`.
 The easiest way to get your apiKey is by entering `JSON.parse(localStorage.user).apiKey` in your browser console on [kinopio.club](http://kinopio.club).

 Use your apiKey in the `Authorization` header of each request.